At a glance

 Electrolytes, such as chloride, sodium, potassium, magnesium, and calcium, are a group of minerals that carry a small electric charge when dissolved in a fluid.

-Due to their electrical energy, electrolytes can generate electrical currents, which play a crucial role in regulating and maintaining various physiological functions.
+Due to their electrical energy, electrolytes can generate electrical currents, which plays a crucial role in regulating and maintaining various physiological functions.

 Here are some critical functions of electrolytes:

-Research published in the Journal of Clinical Medicine found that electrolytes work in synergy, and maintaining balanced electrolyte levels is associated with a lower risk of muscle cramps, dehydration, and cardiovascular disease.
+Research published in the Journal of Clinical Medicine found that electrolytes work in combination, and maintaining balanced electrolyte levels is associated with a lower risk of muscle cramps and dehydration.

-In contrast, a high potassium-to-sodium ratio in the body helps decrease blood pressure and is linked to a significantly lower risk of stroke, kidney stones, and insulin resistance.
+In contrast, a diet that supports a high potassium-to-sodium ratio in the body helps balance blood pressure control and is linked to a significantly lower risk of stroke, kidney stones, and insulin resistance.

 Benefits of electrolytes